thinkC/react-groceries-app/README.md

 ## index.html

-In our _index.html file we will have two cdn links for fontawesom icons and we use bootstrap for styling and rename the title tag as blow.
+In our _index.html_ file we will have two cdn links for fontawesome icons and we use bootstrap for styling and rename the title tag as below.
 Notice that we have a div with _id_ root .
 This is where our app will be displayed.

 ```html
   <!DOCTYPE html>